RedisLabs/redislabs-docs/content/rc/security/access-control/saml-sso/_index.md

 ## Deprovision SAML users

-It is important to deprovision Redis Cloud users that have API keys.
-When you revoke a user's access to Redis Cloud through your identity provider, they cannot access the Redis Cloud admin console, but their API keys remain active.
+When a user is removed from your identity provider their access to Redis Cloud should also be removed.
 To deprovision SAML users upon deletion, the identity provider admin can set up a webhook to automatically make the appropriate Cloud API requests.
 For more information about how to manage users with API requests, see [Users](https://api.redislabs.com/v1/swagger-ui.html#/Users) in the Redis Cloud API documentation.

+When you have revoked user’s access to Redis Cloud, they cannot access the Redis Cloud admin console, but their API keys remain active.
+You can [delete an API key]({{<relref "/rc/api/get-started/manage-api-keys/#delete-a-user-key">}}) to remove access.